 For a list of nightly events, check out Busan Haps nightlife calendar for Haeundae.

-10. Sleeping and bathing at a Jjimjilbang
+10. Sleeping at a Jjimjilbang

 Finally, wondering where to bathe, sleep in and spend part of your weekend?
 Why not take in one of Busan’s jjimjilbangs.
 Unwind in the herbal and mineral pools, get your sweat on in the sauna and then scrub yourself down for bed time.
 If you want to be a stone’s throw from the beach, check out Haeundae Spa.